nameisntimportant/transport_catalog/README.md

 }
 ```
 A dictionary that sets the settings of bus routes (for all routes in the database).
 Keys:
- - *"bus_wait_time"* — a non-negative integer, the waiting time of the bus at the stop in minutes.
-At this stage, it is assumed that whenever a person comes to a stop and whatever this stop is, he will wait for any bus for exactly the specified number of minutes
+ - *"bus_wait_time"* — a nonnegative integer, the waiting time of the bus at the stop in minutes.
+At this stage, it is assumed that whenever a person comes to a stop and whatever this stop is, he or she will wait for any bus for exactly the specified number of minutes
  - *"bus_velocity"* — a positive real number, the speed of the bus in km / h.
 It is assumed that the speed of any bus is constant and exactly equal to the specified number.
 The time of parking at stops is not taken into account, the time of acceleration and braking neither

 #### serialization_settings